vickz84259/lol-highlights-enhancer/README.md

 Seeing the analytics from during the development of this application, I can rest easy at night.
 ![Cloudflare analytics](https://i.imgur.com/k9MxY89.png)

+A challenge I also faced was how to protect the api secrets.
+The RIOT api key was already secure on the server as indicated above, but for the secrets  required to upload the videod to their respective platforms I had to come up with something.
+I ended up having that the server retrieves the summoner details, use the summoner's PUUID to encrypt the secrets.
+The client stores the encrypted secrets in the Windows Vault.
+The secrets are only decrypted when they are to be used.
+I am still looking for ways to enhance this further and ensure they are more secure.

 The last major challenge has been dealing with different threads and trying to make sure the main GUI thread remained responsive.
 As I stated earlier this was my first time making a serious GUI application, so communicating between different threads and coordinating what should run when or after what, was the source of many bugs.
 I wanted to make sure I had a running application